softworkz/embyuserwiki/Hardware_Acceleration_Linux.md

 [Intel Video and Audio for Linux](https://01.org/vaapi)

 ## Intel QuickSync Video
-Intel® Quick Sync Video uses the dedicated media processing capabilities of Intel® Graphics Technology to decode and encode fast, enabling the processor to complete other tasks and improving system responsiveness.
+IntelÂ® Quick Sync Video uses the dedicated media processing capabilities of IntelÂ® Graphics Technology to decode and encode fast, enabling the processor to complete other tasks and improving system responsiveness.

 #### Supported Accelerations
 The following accelerations are currently supported by Emby.